brendanmetzger/ledger/README.md

 - [ ] Design a page to be scrolled as the interactive element
 - [ ] Game of Life on Scroll instead of timer
 - [ ] Do a lecture on mapping for ASWM
+- [ ] Do a click-here, open-that-over there
 - [ ] Loops as 99 bottles of beer on the wall
 - [ ] youtube player API